mobilecoinfoundation/mobilecoin/TESTNET.md

 The MobileCoin ledger will be reset at the end of each TestNet period to accommodate breaking changes.
 Each time the ledger is reset, new TestNet *mobilecoins* will be allocated to all registered users.

-During normal service hours our goal will be to maintain 100% uptime.
-We plan to rehearse enclave updates that will cause service interruption during *Maintenance Hours*.
+During *Operating Hours* our goal will be to maintain 100% uptime.
+We plan to rehearse enclave updates that will cause service interruption during maintenance hours.

 |Period | Start Date | End Date | Operational Hours |
 | -- | -- | -- | -- |